-The Permissions API provides a consistent programmatic way to query the status of API permissions attributed to the current context — for example whether permission to use the API is granted or denied, and whether the user will be asked whether permission should be granted for an API.
+The Permissions API provides a consistent programmatic way to query the status of API permissions attributed to the current context.
+For example, the Permissions API can be used to determine if permission to access a particular API has been granted or denied.

 Historically different APIs handle their own permissions inconsistently — for example the Notifications API allows for explicit checking of permission status and requesting permission, whereas the Geolocation API doesn't (which causes problems if the user denied the initial permission request).
 The Permissions API provides the tools to allow developers to implement a better user experience as far as permissions are concerned.